Simulation-based Inference via Langevin Dynamics with Score Matching: Empirical Analysis

 One point worth mentioning is that this model violates the boundary condition required in \Cref{ass:boundary}.
 There are two reasons: the prior density is uniform and not vanishing at boundary, and the support of $\theta_1$ depends on the data as it is easy to verify $\theta_1\leq \min_{i,j} \{x_{ij}\}$.
 This requires special treatments since the objective function in \eqref{eq:score_loss} is no longer valid.
 We consider two solutions in this work for this issue.
 First is to introduce a weight function $g(\theta, \Xn)$ such that the elementwise joint product $s_\phi(\theta, \Xn)\odot g(\theta, \Xn)$ can satisfy \Cref{ass:boundary}.
 We apply that to our n-model here.
 The second solution is to perturb the data with a random Gaussian noise to resolve the dependency between supports.
 A more detailed investigation is provided in \Cref{sec:boundary_sol}.

-For this example, we exclude NPE from the comparison, since the full dataset $\Xn$ would yield a input dimension of 500 for the normalizing flow.
-We also tried Neural Likelihood Estimator (NLE) \citep{papamakarios2019sequential} to estimate the likelihood $p(X\mid \theta)$ to reduce the computation costs.
-However, taking the product of the estimated likelihood $\widehat p(X\mid\theta)$ leads to compounding errors in the joint likelihood and unstable performance.

 We repeat the experiment $100$ times (with distinct $\Xn^\ast$'s).
 The averaged results are reported in \Cref{queuing_10exp}, and a density plot of the approximated posterior in one experiment is shown in \Cref{fig:queuing}.
-We observe that our methods have smaller errors and tighter credible intervals compared to ABC or BSL.
-In particular, the n-model is doing exceptionally well on $\theta_1$ so we put in a separate plot.
+We observe that our methods have smaller errors and tighter credible intervals {than other methods.} In particular, the n-model is doing exceptionally well on $\theta_1$ so we put in a separate plot.
 This is because the weight function $g(\theta, \Xn)$ supply the information that $\theta_1\leq \min \{x_{ij}\}$ and when $n=500$, the upper bound is almost 1.
 Other than that, the single-model is performing better than the n-model.